Extras For Ceremonies

 palms up, so you may see the gift that they are to you.

-that are holding yours on your wedding day, as he promises to love you all the
+love, that are holding yours on your wedding day, as he promises to love you

-future, as you laugh and cry, as you share your innermost secrets and dreams.
+your future, as you laugh and cry, as you share your innermost secrets and

 These are the hands that look so large and strong, yet will be so gentle as he